 I never miss my stand goal anyway so I don’t pay much attention to it.
-I walk around on errands, go outside on work breaks and have enough chores at home so that alone pretty much guarantees I stand up enough times during the day.
+I walk around on errands, go outside on work breaks and have enough chores at home.
+That alone pretty much guarantees I stand up enough times during the day.
 However if towards the end of the day I see I’m not going to make it to either my move or exercise goals I squeeze in a walk to get there.
-My dog is usually not amused by that since she gets to be my evening walk buddy and after her summer hibernation she’s not keen on taking walks at all (she’s a french bulldog with serious heat/breathing issues so we let her stay in for the warmer months).
+My dog is usually not amused by that since she gets to be my evening walk buddy.
+After her summer hibernation she’s not keen on taking walks at all.
+She’s a french bulldog with serious heat/breathing issues so we let her stay in and chill for the warmer months.
 But we’re going to change that now that the temperatures are coming down 🙂

 I do miss having my next calendar entry as a complication.
-Truth be told it is available at the bottom of the screen but I just can’t bond with it visually so I just rather skip it.
-If you set the calendar up as a complication in one of the corners it only serves as a link to the whole calendar without any info about the next entry on the actual face.
+Truth be told it is available at the bottom of the screen.
+I just can’t bond with it visually so I just rather skip it.
+If you set the calendar up as a complication in one of the corners it only serves as a link to the whole calendar.
+It doesn’t contain any info about the next entry on the actual face.
 But since I mostly have all day workshops these days I’m kind of getting used to it and I’m not planning on changing this face anytime soon.
 And with my maternity leave coming up tracking activity instead of events seems like a much better fit right now.

 But never know, there’s an Apple event coming up next week, maybe it will bring an announcement that will once again change my view of this gadget that sits on my wrist day in and day out.